 “Oh, Mom, there it is.”
 August Myer craned her neck to catch the first clear view of the walled castle atop the hill.
 “A real Austrian castle and it’s all—ow!”

 Her head clunked the side window, and she braced her hands against the dashboard.
 Her mother had swerved the rental car to the edge of the narrow, mountain road then stomped on the brakes.
 The seatbelt cut into August’s shoulder and held her like a vice as the white BMW ground to a stop off the pavement.

 The scream of a siren blotted out her mother’s obscenity.
 She caught a glimpse of a dark-haired man whose face telegraphed an apology as he whizzed past.
 The silver Porsche 911 with a portable flasher on top barely missed nicking their front end when he zipped around them.

 Her mother slumped forward, head on the steering wheel and chest heaving.
 “Where did that crazy idiot come from?”

 She sat back slowly.
 “Yeah.
 He might’ve thought to put his siren on before climbing up my butt.”
-She turned.
+She flattened her palm on her chest as if checking her heartbeat.
 “How about you?”

 “A bump on the head and severe seatbelt burn on my neck, but hey, driving with you is always a treat.”